jessieokonkwo/jessieokonkwo/README.md

 - 👋 Hi, I’m Jessica
-- 👀 I’m interested in Solution Engineering and all things data
+- 👀 I’m interested in data scieence, business intelligence and all things data
 - 🌱 I’m currently learning Python, R and SQL
-- 💞️ I’m looking to collaborate on Intermediate Python or SQL projects
+- 💞️ I’m looking to collaborate on beginners Python or SQL projects

 <!---
 jessieokonkwo/jessieokonkwo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.